cybercongress/cyber/computing-the-knowledge/computing-the-knowledge.md

 and as a result - affected the predictive model.
 ```

 A good analogy exists in quantum mechanics, where the observation itself affects behaviour.
 This is why we also have no requirement for such a thing as negative voting.
+These measures removes subjectivity out of the protocol.

-These measures removes subjectivity out of the protocol, however, it is not enough to build a network of domain-specific [relevance machines](#relevance-machine).
+However, it is not enough to build a network of domain-specific [relevance machines](#relevance-machine).
 [Consensus computers](Rank#the-notion-of-a-consensus-computer) must have the ability to prove relevance to one another.

 ## Proof of Relevance

 ![rank-tree](rank-tree.png)

 Each new particle receives a sequence number.
 Numbering starts with zero, then incremented by one for each new particle.
 We can then store rank in a one-dimensional array where indices are the particle sequence numbers.
 Merkle tree calculations are based on the [RFC-6962 standard](https://ipfs.io/ipfs/QmZpJLmc3T2L1FLUxzvU3P8MBCPe15fEmUyVS7Bz8ZKMhG).
-Using Merkle trees we can effectively proof the rank for any given content address.
+Using merkle trees we can effectively proof the rank for any given content address.

 While relevance is still subjective by nature, we have a collective proof that something was relevant to a certain community at some point in time.

 Using this type of proof any two [IBC compatible](https://ipfs.io/ipfs/QmSGbrGAPZtR6Q1jHHe8mmS3bLBehKmfp9ZYvrg5ycaZuk) [consensus computers](#the-notion-of-a-consensus-computer) can prove relevance one to another.
-This means that a domain-specific [relevance machine](#relevance-machines) can flourish.
+This means that domain-specific [relevance machines](#relevance-machines) can flourish.

-In the relevance for a common [go-cyber](https://github.ccom/cybercongress/go-cyber) implementation, the Merkle tree is computed every round and its root hash committed to ABCI.
+In the relevance for a common [go-cyber](https://github.ccom/cybercongress/go-cyber) implementation, the merkle tree is computed every round and its root hash committed to ABCI.

 ## Internet Knowledge Protocol